 |Electric||62 miles||4hrs (3kW)||N/a|

 You don’t often hear the word ‘quadricycle’ these days, but it's an official government classification for a type of road vehicle.
 Aside from the Renault Twizy, there aren’t too many about.
 The legal definition is a vehicle weighing less than 450kg unladen, and with limited performance or power.
 The Twizy falls into the 'heavy quadricycle' category, as it’s bang-on the weight limit – including its 100kg battery – and its motor produces just under 20bhp.

 As it's a unique offering, the Twizy is hard to pitch against specific rivals.
 On the one hand, it offers a lot more stability, safety and accommodation than a scooter, while on the other, it’s a lot more compromised than even the most basic of city cars.
 While doing so is not completely out of the question, you're unlikely to buy one as your only car.

 The truth is, the Twizy’s whimsical nature is far more likely to attract purchasers than its eco credentials are – and that’s not necessarily a bad thing.
 It’s a small, wheel-at-each-corner device, built around a metal tubular safety frame with plastic body panels, open sides and twin seats in a tandem formation.
 The electric motor drives the rear axle through an automatic single-gear transmission, there’s a tiny 6.1kWh battery under the driver’s seat and the dinky bonnet lifts up to reveal the charging cable.

 The Twizy is easy to operate; the controls are identical to a car's, with a steering wheel and two pedals.
 The handbrake sits beneath the steering wheel.
 Weather protection is provided by a heated windscreen with a single wiper, plus optional doors and side screens.
 It's a rudimentary set-up, and don't think by opting for doors you'll stay dry – they won't protect you from the rain during a downpour.
 There’s no heater, or anything else in the way of creature comforts.

 The Twizy’s official range is quoted at 62 miles, but 50 seems a more realistic number for most drivers – especially when you take into account the UK's inclement weather.
 Due to the battery's small size, it can be charged in around three-and-a-half hours from a fully depleted state using any standard domestic electricity socket.
 In fact, the Twizy’s on-board charger will only draw 10A from any socket, so although you can buy an aftermarket Type 2 adapter, it won’t save you any time plugging in at a public charging point.
-There’s no point installing a more powerful wallbox at home, either (unless, of course, you have a 'normal' electric car as well).
+There’s no point installing a wallbox at home, either (unless, of course, you have a 'normal' electric car as well).

 There’s only one Twizy bodystyle available, but there are two key variants.
-The standard model with its twin seats is of most interest to private users, but businesses with urban delivery rounds can consider the Twizy Cargo.
+The standard model with its twin seats is of most interest to private users, but businesses with urban delivery rounds might wish to consider the Twizy Cargo.
 It looks the same from the outside, but has a 180-litre luggage box where the rear passenger would otherwise sit.
 Within the standard twin-passenger range there’s a pair of trim levels.
 The entry-level model is called the Twizy Expression and has plastic wheel trims, while the Dynamique has alloy wheels and more funky colour combinations to choose from – not a lot for an extra £700 or so.

 On the road, the Twizy is a bit of a mixed bag.
 It’s nimble and grippy and has a decent enough turn of speed to keep up with urban traffic.
 It’s also undeniably fun, at least to start with, thanks to its direct steering.
 The fact you're so exposed means the Twizy is about as close as you can get to an electric go-kart for the road.
 Whether that fun wears off after a while depends on your commitment to the concept, but the Twizy has a pretty bumpy and uncomfortable ride, and the exposure to wind and traffic noise can become tiring after a while.
 Some might suggest the Twizy is better suited to warmer climes.

 As for practicality, that depends on where you’re coming from.
 Scooter riders will love the (relatively) cosy cabin, but resent the fact that the wider track means they can't filter through traffic as they might on a bike.
-City-car drivers will feel initially exposed and their passengers potentially affronted by the legs-akimbo posture demanded by the tandem rear seat.
+City-car drivers will feel initially exposed, too, and their passengers potentially affronted by the legs-akimbo posture demanded by the tandem rear seat.
 Luggage space is severely limited, as well, but there’s a bit more space overall than in a scooter top-box, and you can always strap a bag to the back seat.

 For a more detailed look at the Renault Twizy, read on for the rest of our in-depth review.